 Welcome to Sweden Abroad.
 It's the official website of the Swedish embassies and consulates and includes all the websites of Sweden's mission abroad.

-Bangladesh is an important and growing Swedish trade partner in Southeast Asia.
+Bangladesh is an important and growing Swedish trade partner in Southeast Asia

-Machinery and apparatus are the most important export products to Bangladesh, representing 39 % of total exports for 2017.
-Crude materials, mineral fuels, chemicals, paper, iron and steel are also important.
+Currently, trade with Bangladesh accounts for 0.3% of our total imports.
+Machinery and apparatuses are the most important export products to Bangladesh, representing around 40% of exports in 2021.
+Crude materials, mineral fuels, chemicals, paper, iron and steel also represent important Swedish products for export.

 The Swedish export reached a peak in 2007 with SEK 2 073 million.
 This peak was largely a result of an up-scaling of the telecommunications sector and exports to provide equipment to this end.
 After this investments phase in the telecommunications sector the export has now stabilized on SEK 541 million for 2021, showcasing a steady increase over the last couple of years.

 Swedish imports from Bangladesh are steadily growing; total imports in 2021 were SEK 5 401 million, compared to SEK 4 801 million in 2020.
 It should be noticed that the registered trade statistics underestimate the import figures as Bangladeshi products intended for the Swedish market are often off-loaded in other countries in the European Union.